5KPlayer > Video Music Player > AV1 not Playing

-Even the quite new VLC 3.0.8 can't play AV1 video files, some users said.
+Even the quite new VLC 3.0.8 can't play AV1 video files though VLC AV1 support has been added for a long time, some users said.
 When playing AV1 with the well-known and versatile VLC media player, sometimes it totally can't play, sometimes the sound plays but no image appears.
 The fault is probably caused by the wrong version of VLC, or the wrong configuration of VLC.

 Solution: Upgrade your VLC media player to the latest version 3.0.10 to see if it works.
 Or manually set the configuration to the right situation by unchecking the "Use hardware YUV -> RGB conversions" checkbox or set the Output to DirectX, Direct3D, Windows GDI or OpenGL.
 Or just switch to professional AV1 video player 5KPlayer.

 AV1 won't play on Windows 10/Mac not only because AV1 video codec is new but also it is a heavier codec requiring more powerful media software to decode it.
 According to the test from Bitmovin, current AV1 codec offers about 20% and 30% better compression rate compared to VP9 and HEVC respectively, and it is predicted that the compression rate should be 50% better.
 What does that mean?
 It means that video encoded with AV1 will contain more details compared to the same size video encoded with VP9 or HEVC.
 And the media player for AV1 playback should be typically designed to meet the demand of playing videos with such high compression standard.